Slippage23/dungeon-revealer/README.md

 Dungeon Revealer is an open source self-hosted app for playing pen and paper such as Dungeon and Dragons or Cyberpunk or other tabletop games together.

-The main features include revealing game maps to players, moving around tokens on a map, a dice roll chat and sharing notes and images.
+The main features include revealing game maps to players, moving around tokens on a map, a dice roll chat, sharing notes and images, and note templates that append to existing content.

 Dungeon Revealer supports both desktop clients and mobile clients, such as tablets or phones.
 It can be used for in person gaming on a local network or for online gaming via the internet.